 Master's in Civic Leadership Course Descriptions

-CL 5003 Leading Community Change - This course explores theories of leadership and change management; develops concrete skills in effecting community change through leadership intervention both proactively and in reaction to crisis.
-Study and application of leadership and change models, including Nelson Andrews’ engage, discover, create and transform model.
-Develops skills to assess community needs and build leadership plans for raising consciousness or building support around an issue or need, creating a program to address the need and mobilizing multiple stakeholders to implement the program for change for the common good.
+CL 5003 Leading Community Change: This course explores theories of leadership and change management and develops concrete skills in effecting community change through leadership intervention both proactively and in reaction to crisis.
+Study and application of various change models will be key learning goals of the course.
+Upon completing the course students will have developed skills in assessing root causes to community needs, building leadership plans around an issue or need, creating a program to address the need, and mobilizing multiple stakeholders to implement the program for change for the common good.

 For more information, please call 615-966-6155.